-The researchers are examining the effectiveness of a neighborhood blight remediation strategy in New Orleans, Louisiana on Making Health A Shared Value drivers: well-being and health interconnectedness, sense of community and sense of safety, and civic engagement.
-They are also testing the causal relation between these drivers and family and youth violence, substance use and mental health; and examining the moderating impact of additional neighborhood level buffers (e.g., fewer alcohol outlets, greater green and park space) on blight reduction efforts.
+The project team is examining the effectiveness of a neighborhood blight remediation strategy in New Orleans, Louisiana on Making Health A Shared Value drivers: well-being and health interconnectedness, sense of community and sense of safety, and civic engagement.
+They are also testing the causal relation between these drivers and family and youth violence, substance use, and mental health; as well as examining the moderating impact of additional neighborhood level buffers (e.g., fewer alcohol outlets, greater green and park space) on blight reduction efforts.

 Health & well-being: Well-being (quality of life), health interconnectedness (perceived interconnectedness and social support for health), family and youth violence (intimate partner violence and child maltreatment), substance use, and mental health (psychological distress)

 Other: Sense of community (collective efficacy and the sense of community), sense of safety (perceptions of safety and witnessing violence), and civic engagement (local voting rates and organizational participation)